stefearares/stefearares/README.md

 <summary>More information about me/my projects</summary>
 <h2>Get to know me</h2>
 <br>
-<p> I'm currently studying at West Univeristy of Timisoara but I'm openly looking for a job.
-At the moment I enjoy doing web development, bash scripting and creating desktop apps but I'm always open to learn new technologies.</p>
+<p> I'm currently studying at West Univeristy of Timisoara but I'm openly looking for a job.<br> At the moment I enjoy doing web development, bash scripting and creating desktop apps but I'm always open to learn new technologies.</p>

 </details>